 The Wireshark graph below shows how the WiFi client sends DHCP requests to the DHCP server after successfully authenticating, but it gets no replies from the DHCP server.
 The first reaction when a problem like this occurs is to say that the WiFi does not work, but in reality, If we were to run a WiFi analysis, we would discover that all conditions are met for proper WiFi operations.

 There are many reasons why a DHCP server would not work correctly; it could be server issues, pool depletion, misconfigurations, etc. Part of the WiFi network administration is to understand how other network services work and how they affect WiFi performance for management and administration.
 So, next time users communicate to you the WiFi network is not working, also take time to look at other the network services status.

-I really hope saved you a banging your head against the wall, we know the troubleshooting WiFi Network is challenging with the right knowledge and tools you can get to the root cause the any network issue.
-We're network expert, we have in-depth knowledge of or WiFi and Ethernet networks and most importantly how all network services work.
+We know the troubleshoot WiFi Networks, we have the knowledge, experience, and tools to get to the root cause of any network issue.
+We’re network experts; we have in-depth knowledge of or WiFi and Ethernet network configurations.